The $349 billion Paycheck Protection Program seems to have something for every small business.

 One factor in determining if companies are affiliated is if one controls the other.
 Venture investors can typically veto the merger or dissolution of a company.
 The model certificate of incorporation maintained by the NVCA, for example, contains just such a provision.
 It's not clear if that would constitute control.

 "We are interpreting that this type of provision is not indicative of control or of affiliation, but the rules are imprecise," says Matthew Moisan, counsel with law firm Lowenstein Sandler.

 On March 27, the NVCA submitted a letter to Treasury Secretary Steve Mnuchin and SBA Administrator Jovita Carranza asking for clear guidance on the affiliation rules.
-On Wednesday, House Majority Leader Nancy Pelosi and Representative Ro Khanna sent a letter to the administration, also asking for guidance.
+On Wednesday, House Speaker Nancy Pelosi and Representative Ro Khanna sent a letter to the administration, also asking for guidance.